Breakfast sandwich: Overview

 Breakfast sandwiches are typically made using breakfast meats (generally cured meats such as sausages, patty sausages, bacon, country ham, scrapple, Spam, and pork roll), breads, eggs and cheese.
 These sandwiches were typically regional specialties until fast food restaurants began serving breakfast.
 Because the common types of bread, such as biscuits, bagels, and English muffins, were similar in size to fast food hamburger buns, they made an obvious choice for fast food restaurants.
 Unlike other breakfast items, they were perfect for the innovation of the drive-through.
 These sandwiches have also become a staple of many convenience stores.

 History

 Although the ingredients of the breakfast sandwich have been common elements of breakfast meals in the English-speaking world for centuries, it was not until the 19th century in the United States that people began regularly eating eggs, cheese, and meat in a sandwich.
-Bacon, egg and cheese sandwiches became increasingly popular after the American Civil War, and were a favorite food of pioneers during American westward expansion.
+Sandwiches with eggs, which would later become known as "breakfast sandwiches", became increasingly popular after the American Civil War, and were a favorite food of pioneers during American westward expansion.
+The first known published recipe for a "breakfast sandwich" was in an 1897 American cookbook.